samarabbas/temporal-documentation-legacy/docs/06_javaclient/08_distributed_cron.md

 * If a workflow failed and a RetryPolicy is supplied to the StartWorkflowOptions as well, the workflow will retry based on the RetryPolicy.
 While the workflow is retrying, the server will not schedule the next cron run.
-* Cadence server only schedules the next cron run after the current run is completed.
+* Temporal server only schedules the next cron run after the current run is completed.
 If the next schedule is due while a workflow is running (or retrying), then it will skip that schedule.
 * Cron workflows will not stop until they are terminated or cancelled.

-Cadence supports the standard cron spec:
+Temporal supports the standard cron spec:

 ```go
 // CronSchedule - Optional cron schedule for workflow.
 If a cron schedule is specified, the workflow will run